 - 12 ounces (340 grams) semi-sweet baking chocolate (about 2 cups chocolate chips)

-- Line a 9×13-inch baking pan with foil, with ends of foil extended over sides of pan.
+- Line a 9×13-inch baking pan with foil, with ends of foil extending over the sides of the pan.

 - Melt butter in a large microwaveable bowl on high for 45 seconds, or until melted.
 Add sugar, graham cracker crumbs, and peanut butter; mix well.
 Spread into prepared pan.

-- Melt chocolate in a double boiler or a glass bowl tightly set over barely simmering water (or in the microwave for 30 second increments), stirring until thoroughly melted.
-Cool slightly, and pour over peanut butter mixture in pan.
+- Melt chocolate in a double boiler or a glass bowl tightly set over barely simmering water (or in the microwave for 30-second increments), stirring until thoroughly melted.
+Cool slightly, and pour over the peanut butter mixture in the pan.

-- Cut partially through dessert to mark 48 squares.
-Refrigerate 1 hour or until set.
+- Cut partially through the chocolate to mark 48 squares.
+Set aside for 1 hour, repeat cutting through the chocolate again, then refrigerate until set.

-- Lift from pan, using foil handles.
-Run a knife under warm water, dry, and then cut all the way through dessert into squares.
-Store in airtight container.
+- Lift from the pan, using foil handles.
+Run a knife under warm water, dry, and then cut all the way through the dessert into squares.
+Store in an airtight container.

 - Any other nut butter can be substituted for peanut butter, but if it's a 'natural' nut butter (i.e., requires stirring to mix in the oil) add an additional 1/2 cup confectioners' sugar to offset the greasiness from the additional oil.